magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/migration-commands.md

 ## Create a schema whitelist {#create-whitelist}

 Backward compatibility must be maintained.
 Therefore, declarative schema does not automatically delete database tables, columns or keys that are not defined in a `db_schema.xml` file.
-Declarative schema can't delete these elements because these items can be declared somewhere else, such as in an `Setup/UpgradeSchema.php` file.
+Declarative schema cannot delete these elements because these items can be declared somewhere else, such as in an `Setup/UpgradeSchema.php` file.

 The `<module_vendor>/<module_name>/etc/db_schema_whitelist.json` file provides a history of all tables, columns, keys added with declarative schema.
 It can be generated manually or created automatically with the following command: